 "Wha-what the hell?
 Where'd you get that idea?!"

 "Well obviously, hypothetically speaking, and I mean like in a billion years, if you two were a thing she would definitely be the alpha."

 "Yeah, I guess you're right.
 The universe would probably blow up before you even touch a single hair on her."

-"Bro, Azura.
-What.
-Are.
-You.
-Saying?
+"What are you even saying?
+This isn't like you.
 Besides, it already blew up, genius," Aiti's right eye started to twitch in annoyance.
 "Anyways, shut up about my love life, I'm already depressed as it is without you reminding me."